chiefGui/atom-elm-snippets/README.md

 # Elm snippets for Atom

-Adding shortcuts to your day-by-day programming in Elm on Atom.
+Adding some shortcut sugar to your day-by-day programming in Elm on Atom.

 _Disclaimer: this package is in early stage.
-I'm not covering all cases as possible, but the most ones by me.
+I'm not covering all the possible scenarios, but the most ones used by me.
 Feel free to PR!_

 ### Install